 Racial and Social Justice Committee

-A working group of concerned Friends, established under the Peace and Social Concerns Committee, which focuses on the issues of racism in the Quaker and wider community by providing support for activities that encourage the Meeting to become involved in outreach programs in the local community and to increase awareness in our own personal and daily lives.
+A working group of concerned Friends that focuses on the issues of racism in the Quaker and wider community by providing support for activities that encourage the Meeting to become involved in outreach programs in the local community and to increase awareness in our own personal and daily lives.
 Works to make our community more just and equal for those minorities who have been degraded by our society.
 In collaboration with Adult Class brings outside speakers to discuss issues and books on racial justice.

 Fellowship of Friends of African Descent Minute

 Regarding State Sanctioned Violence

 The Fellowship of Friends of African Descent at its 2016 Annual Gathering approved the following minute for public circulation to Friends and concerned communities worldwide:

 The Fellowship of Friends of African Descent is a 25 year old Quaker organization that supports the spiritual nurture of Quakers of African descent and provides opportunities for the sharing of our concerns.
 As those of us in the United States witness the media portrayal of high profile police violence and the resulting racial tensions, we are moved by our compassion for our communities to call for action that will lead to justice and respect, particularly for black men but also for black women and children in America.
 We stand with those who have identified bigotry, structural racism and state sanctioned violence as historical and continuing sources of senseless suffering and death among our people.